lmullen/lincolnmullen.com/source/projects/index.markdown

 -   [*Journal of Southern Religion* website][10]
 -   [GitHub repository][10]

+## Catalog Search Plugin for Omeka

+A plugin for [Omeka](http://omeka.org) that that uses the subject field in an Omeka item to generate links to searches in catalogs, such as Archive Grid and the Library of Congress

+-   [GitHub repository][13]

 ## Jekyll E-book

 A Ruby gem to create EPUB e-books from Jekyll posts and pages using